 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

 British nationals can enter Colombia for up to 90 days as a visitor without a visa at the discretion of the Colombian Immigration Officer on arrival.
 You may need to provide evidence of return or onward travel.
+If you’re issued with a Colombian visa with more than 90 days’ validity, you must register the visa at a Migración Colombia office or online within 15 days of arrival in Colombia or face fines.
 Check the latest entry requirements with the Colombian Consulate General in London before you travel.

 You may be able to extend your stay once you are in Colombia by up to 120 days by applying at the immigration office Migración Colombia.
 As a visitor, you can’t remain in Colombia for more than 180 days in any 12 month period.
-Don’t overstay your visa.
+Don’t overstay your visa, you will be fined or risk deportation at your own cost.

 If you’re a British-Colombian dual national, you must enter and leave Colombia using your Colombian passport and Colombian identification card (Cedula).